 What is sales prospecting?

-As the name will tell you, prospecting creates sales prospects.
-A prospect and a lead are two related marketing concepts that are often used interchangeably.
-However, when developing prospecting strategies, it may be convenient to distinguish between the two terms.
+A sales prospect and a sales lead are related marketing concepts often used interchangeably.
+However, it may be a good idea to distinguish these two terms when developing sales prospecting strategies.

 The key differences between sales leads and sales prospects are as follows: